|

 - Optimized ATAPI device detection

-- Optimized monitor detection (no more program shut downs under
+- Optimized monitor detection (no more program shut downs under Windows)

-from CD-ROM, and names of network cards models
+and names of network cards models

-- In the Video section added information whether video card supports
+- In the Video section added information

-AGP bus or not, and video card speed
+whether video card supports AGP bus or not, and video card speed

-- Fixed HDD detection on external UDMA/RAID controllers under
+detection on external UDMA/RAID controllers under Windows

 - Added 4 new command line keys: